rjbs/rjbs.github.io/_posts/2009-10-30-what-is-pod-weaver-pt-1-secret-origins.md

 can `=begin Markdown` and maybe `=begin KindaPod6`.

-So, [tomorrow I'll show how you can use and configure Pod::Weaver either using Dist::Zilla or by writing your own document-munging tool](http://rjbs.manxome.org/rubric/entry/1809).
+So, [tomorrow I'll show how you can use and configure Pod::Weaver either using Dist::Zilla or by writing your own document-munging tool]({% post_url 2009-10-30-what-is-pod-weaver-pt-2-pod-weaver-and-you %}).
 For now, it is way, way past my bedtime.